 The efficient control of concurrent access to shared resources is a major topic in computer science which has become even more important with the spread of multi-core computers.
 The classic approach to ensure consistency, mutual exclusion, is well understood but typically can not make use of the capacity of modern multicore computers and suffers from severe problems such as deadlocks.
-Lock-free algorithms are a class of concurrent algorithms designed to avoid these shortcomings.
-They can ensure a comparable performance to that of lock-based implementations under no contention or multiprogramming, and outperform them significantly otherwise, while ensuring global progress in the presence of arbitrary process failures or delays.
-This is typically achieved by applying synchronization primitives such as CAS (Compare And Swap) and an optimistic try and retry scheme.
+Fine-grained concurrent algorithms that use fine-grained locking or even avoid the use of locks are a class of concurrent algorithms designed to avoid these shortcomings.
+They typically provide good performance under no contention or multiprogramming, and outperform coarse-grained locking algorithms under high contention.
+Lock-free algorithms in particular, avoid deadlocks and livelocks and ensure global progress in the presence of arbitrary process failures or delays.
+This is typically achieved by applying synchronization primitives such as CAS (Compare And Swap) and an optimistic try and retry scheme, instead of locking.
 The application domain of these algorithms ranges from managing multiprocessor communication to real-time gaming or hash tables for the efficient indexing in distributed databases or webservers.

-The main concern of this project is the verification of current lock-free implementations of different multithread-safe data structures.
-The analysis focuses on the main correctness and liveness properties of these algorithms: The main correctness condition, linearizability, ensures that lock-free operations can be seen as atomic from an external point of view, i.e. they either take place in one step or they have no visible effect.
+The main concern of this project is the verification of efficient implementations of different multithread-safe algorithms, in particular data structure implementations.
+The analysis focuses on the main correctness and liveness properties of these algorithms: The main correctness condition, linearizability, ensures that lock-free operations can be seen as atomic from an external point of view, i.e., they either take place in one step or they have no visible effect.
 The main liveness property, lock-freedom, guarantees that even in the presence of process failure, one of the currently active operations terminates.

-The project defines a new approach for the integrated development and analysis of lock-free algorithms in the interactive theorem prover KIV.
-The technique embeds the main properties linearizability and lock-freedom in a verification approach based on refinement to allow for the modular development of correct software.
-Based on a generic and expressive temporal logic framework for the verification of concurrent algorithms, proof obligations can be deduced and instantiated to verify algorithms using automated verification techniques.
+The project defines a new approach for the integrated development and analysis of fine-grained algorithms in the interactive theorem prover KIV.
+The technique embeds linearizability in a verification approach based on refinement to allow for the modular development of correct software.
+Based on a generic and expressive temporal logic framework for the verification of concurrent algorithms, proof obligations for both linearizability and lock-freedom are derived and instantiated to verify algorithms using automated verification techniques.
 In particular, the approach shall meet the following expectations: